 The solution to the above minimization problem is given by,

 where,

-In general, it should be noted that $\mathbf{D}_{2M}\mathbf{U}^{aux}_{2M}(k-2M)$ is the construction of $\mathbf{D}_{2M}\mathbf{U}_{2M}(k-2M)$ onto the row space of $\mathbf{H}_{2M}$.
-This fact is graphically illustrated in Figure \ref{fig:graph1} for a SISO system with $n=1$.
-Moreover, if the system $\mathbf{S}$ does not have any transmission zeros, then the first $2Ml-n$ rows of $\mathbf{U}_{2M}(k-2M)$ and $\mathbf{U}_{2M}^{aux}(k-2M)$ are equal as shown in the following theorem.
+In general, it should be noted that $\mathbf{D}_{}\mathbf{U}^{aux}_{}(k-2M)$ is the construction of $\mathbf{D}_{}\mathbf{U}_{}(k-2M)$ onto the row space of $\mathbf{H}_{}$.
+Moreover, if the system $\mathbf{S}$ does not have any transmission zeros, then the first $2Ml-n$ rows of $\mathbf{U}_{}(k-2M)$ and $\mathbf{U}_{}^{aux}(k-2M)$ are equal as shown in the following theorem.
 However, we need to first state the following lemma. \begin{lemma} Let Assumptions A(1) and A(2) hold, $l \geq m$, and $M \geq n$.
-If the system $\mathbf{S}$ has no transmission zeros, then $rank(\mathbf{D}_{2M}) \geq 2Mm-n$.
-The equality holds for square systems, namely when $l=m$. \end{lemma} \begin{proof} Proof is provided in the Appendix \ref{app:square-d-rank}. \end{proof} Lemma \ref{lm:square-d-rank} implies that for square systems, as the number of transmission zeros increases, the rank of $\mathbf{D}_{2M}$ will consequently increase.
-In other words, $\mathbf{C}_{2M}$ and $\mathbf{D}_{2M}$ will have more linearly dependent columns which allows the injection of a nonzero input for zeroing out the output.
-This fact is also reflected when the problem of decoupling state estimation process from the unknown input is considered. \begin{theorem} Let Assumptions A(1) and A(2) hold, $l \geq m$, and $M \geq n$.
-If the system $\mathbf{S}$ has no transmission zeros, then at least the first $2Mm-n$ rows of $\mathbf{U}_{2M}(k-2M)$ and $\mathbf{U}_{2M}^{aux}(k-2M)$ are identical. \end{theorem} \begin{proof} Proof is provided in the Appendix \ref{app:u-uaux}. \end{proof} Theorem \ref{thm:u-uaux} implies that the unknown input for the system $\mathbf{S}$ having no transmission zeros can be algebraically reconstructed from the measurements.
+If the system $\mathbf{S}$ has no transmission zeros, then $rank(\mathbf{D}_{}) \geq 2Mm-n$.
+The equality holds for square systems, namely when $l=m$. \end{lemma} \begin{proof} Proof is provided in the \textbf{Appendix \ref{app:square-d-rank}}. \end{proof} Lemma \ref{lm:square-d-rank} implies that for square systems, as the number of transmission zeros increases, the rank of $\mathbf{D}_{}$ will consequently increase.
+In other words, $\mathbf{C}_{}$ and $\mathbf{D}_{}$ will have more linearly dependent columns which allows the injection of a nonzero input for zeroing out the output.
+This fact is also reflected when the problem of decoupling state estimation process from the unknown input is considered. \begin{theorem} {Let Assumptions A(1) and A(2) hold, $l \geq m$, and $M \geq n$.
+If the system $\mathbf{S}$ has no transmission zeros, then at least the first $2Mm-n$ rows of $\mathbb{E}(\mathbf{U}_{}(k-2M)$ - $\mathbf{U}_{}^{aux}(k-2M))$ are zero.} \end{theorem} \begin{proof} Proof is provided in the \textbf{Appendix \ref{app:u-uaux}}. \end{proof} Theorem \ref{thm:u-uaux} implies that the unknown input for the system $\mathbf{S}$ having no transmission zeros can be algebraically reconstructed from the measurements.